aaronaminubandado/ACME-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard with Firestore Database

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+This repository contains the code for a dashboard built with Next.js.
+The project was initially based on Vercel's starter tutorial, with some key enhancements.
+Notably, the authentication system was switched from NextAuth to Firebase Authentication, and Firestore was integrated to support a new page added to the application.